 Both companies offer users business and seller accounts, but PayPal is much more widely accepted than Venmo.
 PayPal is accepted in more than 200 countries worldwide, while Venmo is only available for U.S. transactions.
 PayPal also lets you send and accept foreign currencies, which gives small businesses the chance to expand their customer reach.

 Venmo and PayPal have similar features, but the companies differ when it comes to transfer limits.
 If the amount of money that moves through your account is a big factor, PayPal might be the best choice.
-Venmo has a $299.99 weekly transaction limit unless you provide further personal information.
-Verified PayPal account holders have no such transaction limits, although single transactions might be capped at $10,000.
+Venmo has a $299.99 weekly transaction limit unless you provide further personal information to confirm your identity.
+Verified PayPal account holders have no such transaction limits, although single transactions might be capped at as little as $10,000.

-The difference lies in your debit or credit card transactions.
-Venmo debit card transactions are free.
-Paypal charges $0.30 per transaction plus a 2.9% fee for debit and credit card transactions Venmo charges a flat-rate fee of 3.0% for credit card transactions.
+The difference lies in debit or credit card payments.
+Venmo debit card transactions are free, and it charges a flat-rate fee of 3.0% for credit card transactions.
+PayPal charges $0.30 per transaction plus a 2.9% fee for both debit and credit card transactions.

 PayPal and Venmo are close when it comes to how long it takes to transfer money.
-Both promise the funds will be available the next day.
-Both also offer Instant Transfers to an eligible debit card or bank account.
-The funds will arrive in 30 minutes or less, but you’ll have to pay a 1% fee (for a maximum of $10) for the faster service.
+Funds from Venmo transfers are available in one to three days, and funds from PayPal transfers are available in three to five days.
+Both also offer instant transfers to an eligible debit card or bank account.
+The funds will arrive in 30 minutes or less, but you’ll have to pay a 1% fee (for a maximum of $10) for PayPal and 1.5% ($15 maximum) for Venmo to initiate this faster service.

-PayPal has more options for payment, including debit, credit and prepaid credit cards.
-They also allow shoppers to use touchless QR pay in many stores, participating small businesses and retailers.
+PayPal has more options for payment, including rewards balances, PayPal Credit and the Pay in 4 buy-now, pay-later plan.
+However, both platforms allow shoppers to use touchless QR pay in many stores and small businesses.
 Venmo is keeping up by expanding into contactless payments anywhere Mastercard is accepted.
-You can also use the Venmo debit card or look for Venmo QR codes at participating retailers.
+You can also use the Venmo debit card.

 If you’re looking for a simple service that lets you send and receive cash between family and friends every so often and you order the accompanying debit card for purchases, go with Venmo.
 It’s designed as a social money app for sharing funds with people you trust.

 But if you’d like more flexibility, PayPal is best.
-You’ll have access to credit/debit cards and be able to send money to and receive money from businesses and individuals in nearly any country, even if you don’t have a personal relationship with them.
+You’ll have access to installment payment plans and be able to send money to and receive money from businesses and individuals in nearly any country, even if you don’t have a personal relationship with them.
 Just remember to vet people thoroughly and proceed with caution when sending money.

 This article has been updated with additional reporting since its original publication.